All Episodes

 It's a big news day Friday.

-In fact, the media coverage in fact is a story.
+In fact, the media coverage, in fact, is a story.

-The media airbrushing is in fact a story in itself.
+The media airbrushing is, in fact, a story in itself.

-Do you know it was very strange to me.
+Do you know, it was very strange to me.

 And Michael Moore and the rest of the left mocked him mercilessly for that.

-They don't have a great health service in Waziristan, but we're going for the Waziristani model here, so uh but he he was doing his um my pet goat jokes out in the caves of Waziristan in whatever I think it was just before the two thousand four election.
+But he was doing his My Pet Goat jokes out in the caves of Waziristan in whatever, I think it was just before the 2004 election.

 And he did my pet goat jokes in that.

-It seemed strange to me.
+It seems strange to me.

-It it just sort of rang strange.
+It just sort of rang strange.

 But when it comes to his priorities, of course, he is highly motivated.

-Uh the he's not like uh uh Bill Clinton.
+He's not like Bill Clinton.

-Uh he has a transformative domestic agenda.
+He has a transformative domestic agenda.

 And the more that so-called health care reform and climate change reform and all the rest of it are associated with unsustainable, unaffordable government spending, the more you will see election results such as we saw on Tuesday.

-So uh Obama has a choice here.
+So Obama has a choice here.

-Now, people talk about the so-called blue dog Democrats, they talk about eighty uh Democrats in the House, maybe twenty uh Democrats in the Senate, who are potentially vulnerable uh in the 2010 election and beyond that.
+They talk about 80 Democrats in the House, maybe 20 Democrats in the Senate who are potentially vulnerable in the 2010 election and beyond that.

-Uh maybe it's worth leaning on some of those house stems to go along with this thing anyway.
+But you think about it from his point of view, maybe it's worth leaning on some of those House Dems to go along with this thing anyway.

 What's the worst that can happen?